Maria (West Side Story song)

 "Maria" is a song from the 1957 Broadway musical West Side Story, sung by the lead character Tony.
 The music was written by Leonard Bernstein and lyrics by Stephen Sondheim.
 The song was published in 1956.

+Overview

-"Maria" is sung by the male lead Tony when he learns the name of the girl he's fallen in love with is "Maria".
+"Maria" is sung by the male lead Tony when he learns the name of the girl he has fallen in love with at the dance in act 1, and who has been pulled away from him by her protective brother Bernardo, is "Maria".
 The name "Maria" is spoken or sung in the song 30 times.
-The song was originally composed in E-flat major (following an 8 bar introduction in B major).
+The musical motif is announced frequently in the latter part of the preceding dance scene and is continued in the introduction of the following balcony scene.
+The song was originally composed in E-flat major (following an 8-bar introduction in B major).
 In the 1961 and 2021 film adaptations, both introduction and chorus were lowered by a whole step.

+After Tony speaks her name once, the song opens with a recitative ("The most beautiful sound I ever heard") of eight bars which repeats her name ten times, before an aria begins after a key and tempo change.
+The tessitura of the aria rises slowly from the initial B^{2}–G♯^{3} culminating in a B♭^{4} (with an ossia on G^{4}).
+The aria ends on a sustained G^{4}.

 The song is widely known for its use of the melodic interval of a tritone in the main theme.
-The song is an example of the use of Lydian mode, which is the same as the major scale but with a raised 4th, giving the tritone characteristic of this piece.
+This is also a major motif throughout the other songs in the musical.
+The song is an example of the use of Lydian mode, which is the same as the major scale but with an augmented fourth.